Tetrakern/fictioneer/FAQ.md

 #### Q: Can this be an archive for user contributed content?

 Technically, yes.
 However, this is not recommended for several reasons.
-The theme lacks a frontend content submission system, which means you need to grand random people access to the admin panels.
+The theme lacks a frontend content submission system, which means you need to grant random people access to the admin panels.
 While the included role manager allows you to restrict a user’s capabilities, WordPress was never intended for unsafe authors.
 You will need to watch and moderate everyone, making this only viable for smaller communities.

 WordPress is also not a performant choice to run community sites, requiring too many server resources.
 You will need a good host or your own hardware, plus caching and technical expertise.
 This is going to be a headache.
 But some people have already done it despite all warnings.